marljonson/FXcade-CS151-Fall-2025/README.md

 - **Video presentation demo:** https://drive.google.com/file/d/14qtYK6k2X9I7o4A-IBEsIcQ_bLMQGDHE/view

 ## Overview
-**FXcade** is a game manager application featuring the popular games blackjack and snake.
-It is an offline console application built on a JavaFX frontend and a Java backend using Maven.
-Our game manager uses a Caesar shift for log-in password encryption.
+FXcade is a game manager application built for CS 151 that integrates two classic games (blackjack and snake) into a unified JavaFX desktop interface.
+FXcade combines a JavaFX frontend, a Java backend, and Maven for dependency management and project organization.
+Users can create personal accounts, log in securely through a Caesar cipher–based password encryption system, and access a responsive main menu serving as the hub for game selection.

+Blackjack and snake offer their own experiences.
+Blackjack includes persistent game-state saving so players can resume their session later.
+Both blackjack and snake maintain high score–tracking tied to user accounts.
+To ensure stable performance, FXcade is designed as an offline application.

 ## Design
-Our code is largely split into 3 categories: (1) manager, (2) blackjack, and (3) snake.
-The two games are organized in a model–view–controller fashion such that the logic and UI are separated for each game; this enabled us to work on such components separately.
-The main menu UI incorporates a user system and account manager in the `manager` folder; the blackjack UI incorporates a controller and game logic backend; the snake UI incorporates another controller and game logic backend.
-We incorporated several JUnit tests in the `test` folder.
+The FXcade codebase is organized into three primary modules: manager, blackjack, and snake.

+The manager module handles user account creation, login authentication, main menu navigation, and coordination between the other components.
+Passwords are encrypted using a Caesar shift before storage.
+The manager connects the UI elements of the main menu with the blackjack and snake game modules.

+Both blackjack and snake follow a model–view–controller design pattern.
+This separation allowed us to work independently on UI and game logic without creating significant merge conflicts.
+Blackjack includes UI screens, player/dealer logic, card management, gameplay rules, a state-saving system for not-yet-finished games.
+Snake contains grid logic, movement and collision detection, and scoring.
+Both blackjack and snake maintain persistent high scores.

+We incorporated JUnit tests in the test folder to verify aspects of the login, blackjack game, and snake game logic.

 ## Installation instructions
 Prerequisites: